This Is Why: Re: This Is Why

 Re: This Is Why is the first remix album by American rock band Paramore, released on October 6, 2023.
 Described as "almost a remix album", Re: This Is Why features reworked, remixed, and rewritten versions of songs from the band's 2023 album This Is Why, as well as an unreleased demo from the After Laughter recording sessions.
-It is the band's final release on Atlantic Records.
+It is the band's final release on Atlantic Records and before their indefinite hiatus.

 Paramore began teasing Re: This Is Why in late September 2023, posting audio snippets from the album on their official Discord server.
 The album was officially announced on October 2.

 In an interview at The New Yorker Festival, the band teased towards a collaboration with David Byrne that was not included on the album.
 This was later revealed to be a cover of the band's 2017 single "Hard Times" performed by Byrne, released in April 2024.